 Rajiv believes that onboarding should be based on the different cohorts that they have segmented the customers into.

-Adding to this, Puneet said that setting up playbook can be 1-1 while the education and advice can be 1-Many.
+Adding to this, Puneet said that setting up a Onboarding playbook can be 1-1 while the education and advice can be 1-Many.

 How do you know whether you have successfully onboarded a customer or not?